Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Posterior Inference

 \subsection{Clustering}

-To summarize the posterior of the allocation variables, we construct the posterior similarity matrix (PSM) to measure the similarity between individual cells, both within and across datasets.
+To summarize the posterior of the allocation variables and uncertainty in the clustering structure, we construct the posterior similarity matrix (PSM) to measure the similarity between individual cells, both within and across datasets.
 In particular, each element of the posterior similarity matrix, $\text{PSM}_{c,c'}$, represents the posterior probability that cells $c$ and $c'$ are clustered together, which is approximated by

 Cells are ordered in blocks corresponding to the different datasets; thus, the diagonal blocks represent the posterior similarity matrix within each dataset and the off-diagonal blocks represent the posterior similarity matrix across datasets.
 Within each block, cells are sorted based on hierarchical clustering to improve visualization.
 Based on the posterior similarity matrix, we obtain a point estimate of the clustering structure by minimizing the posterior expected variation of information \citep{Sara}.
+To subsequently, analyze the patterns and uncertainty within each cluster for this optimal clustering, an additional MCMC draws values of all parameters with the allocation variables fixed at the optimal clustering (see Web Appendix \ref{Web Appendix A}).